 4K TV sets have a high number of pixels.
 HDR does not feature too many pixels, it displays the limited pixels in a way that the image quality is boosted.
 HDR improves the resolution of images by boosting the contrast between shades and colors.
 4K works on quantity while HDR provides you quality display.

 Another thing that distinguishes HDR TVs from others is their high brightness.
 They support up to 1000 nits luminosity.
 While other TV sets do not support more than 300 to 400 nits.

 Requirements For HDR:

-Before you switch to HDR display, it is necessary for you to know what you will need to get started with this kind of display.
+Before you switch to an HDR display, you must know what you will need to get started with this kind of display.
 Here are some of the most basic and important things that you will need in this regard.

 An HDR Supported TV:

 Not all TVs support HDR features.
-While Buying A TV set, you can differentiate between HDR TVs and others through the sticker or printed notes on TV sets.
+While Buying A TV set, you can differentiate between HDR TVs and others through the stickers or printed notes on TV sets.

 Therefore, if you want to get an HDR display, then at the time of buying a TV make sure that it is HDR supported.
 It is also worth mentioning that an HDR TV is capable of displaying all formats of HDR.